-Design Development Phase Required Bridge BIM model Level of Development 50% Design Development General arrangement including: span arrangement - articulation selection of substructure type, including preliminary founding levels selection of superstructure type, including number of deck units / girders general abutment and pier headstocks Ground profile Approach embankments / cuttings Road under the structure for overpass bridges All bridge object concrete geometric and design details Deck units, girders • Bearings details, bearing support systems and restraint blocks • Set out, and modelling of bridge traffic barriers, and kerbs • Interfacing with road design and other technical disciplines, including ITS, drainage etc. including deck wearing surfaces, drainage penetrations etc. Abutment and abutment protection details, RSS walls Demonstration of development of TMR custom property sets 85% Design Development All fabricated steel work, balustrades, safety screens, and cast in place elements including hold down bolts Design and asset management attributes applied to all bridge objects Full BIM object code assigned to all relevant bridge objects 100% Design Development Inclusion of final review details and required adjustments All details required to undertake the final set out and construction of the bridge • RPEQ Certification Statement that the design model is produced accurately and is ready for handover for survey setout.
+Design Development Phase Required Bridge BIM model Level of Development 50% Design Development General arrangement including: span arrangement - articulation selection of substructure type, including preliminary founding levels selection of superstructure type, including number of deck units / girders general abutment and pier headstocks Ground profile Approach embankments / cuttings Road under the structure for overpass bridges All bridge object concrete geometric and design details Deck units, girders Bearings details, bearing support systems and restraint blocks Set out, and modelling of bridge traffic barriers, and kerbs • Interfacing with road design and other technical disciplines, including ITS, drainage etc. including deck wearing surfaces, drainage penetrations etc. Abutment and abutment protection details, RSS walls • Demonstration of development of TMR custom property sets as per TMR object attributes for bridges.
+85% Design Development • All fabricated steel work, balustrades, safety screens, and cast in place elements including hold down bolts Design and asset management property sets and attributes applied to all bridge objects Full BIM object code assigned to all relevant bridge objects 100% Design Development Inclusion of final review details and required adjustments All details required to undertake the final set out and construction of the bridge All property sets and attributes assigned to all bridge elements as per TMR object attributes for bridges.
+RPEQ Certification Statement that the design model is produced accurately and is ready for handover for survey setout.
 The data contained in the model is to be read in conjunction with the information supplied on the design drawings.
-RPEQ Certification attribute value completed as per the departments Object Attributes for Bridges.
+RPEQ Certification attribute value completed on per TAP • RPEQ Certification attribute value completed as per TMR object attributes for bridges.